Now available on U, U&Drama & Channel 4

 St. Brelade's Bay

-This stunning beach was a frequent location for scenes that required a serene and beautiful coastal setting.
+This stunning beach was a frequent location for scenes in the original series that required a serene and beautiful coastal setting.
 Its golden sands and clear waters made it a perfect spot for both tense and tranquil moments.
 The picturesque church at the western end of the bay was also often used for filming.
+It makes a return in Series 1 of the reimaged show, with the charming St. Brelade’s Bay Hotel used as a key location.

 The Old Courthouse

-A popular pub and restaurant overlooking St. Aubin’s Harbour with its instantly recognisable window that resembles the stern of an old sailing ship, The Old Courthouse was known as ‘The Royal Barge’ in the original series.
+A popular pub and restaurant overlooking St. Aubin’s Harbour with its instantly recognisable window that resembles the stern of an old sailing ship, The Old Court House was known as ‘The Royal Barge’ in the original series.
+Arguably one of the most well-known locations in the show, it’s making a return in Series 2.

 Rozel Bay